-Originally known as The Vampires, The Sheffields formed in Sheffield, Yorkshire (where else?) in 1963 and got their break when they won a ‘battle of the bands’ contest at the City Hall in September of that year.
+Originally known as The Vampires, The Sheffields formed in Sheffield, Yorkshire (where else?) in 1963 and won a ‘battle of the bands’ contest at the City Hall in September of that year.

 Signing to Pye Records, they released three Tony Hatch-produced singles – the best remembered being their cover of the classic R&B song, Got My Mojo Working (released as their second single in 1964).